-The House of the Blackheads located in old town Riga was first built in the 14th century for the Brotherhood of the Blackheads Guild, a guild for unmarried German merchants in the city.
+The House of the Blackheads located in old town Riga, Latvia was first built in the 14th century for The Brotherhood of the Blackheads, a guild for unmarried merchants, ship-owners, and foreigners in town.
 The building was bombed by the Germans in 1941 and demolished by the Communists in 1948.
-Reconstruction took place between 1995 and 1999; the building currently serves as a museum and concert hall.
+Only the cellar survived all the destruction.
+Reconstruction of the building took place between 1996 and 1999 and today it is an iconic orange Gothic building with an astronomical clock and sculptures of mythological characters; it serves as a museum and concert hall.

 Saint Peter's Church in Riga was built in 1209 and enlarged in the 15th century.
 Its current tower was completed in 1746 and restored in 1973 when an elevator was installed.
 People can now view Riga from a height of about 72 m (236 ft).